fogus/lithp/README.md

-Lithp is a(nother) McCarthy Lisp interpreter (with macros too) written in the Python Programming Language.
+Lithp is a(nother) McCarthy Lisp interpreter (with macros implemented in Lithp) written in the Python Programming Language.

 *note: currently only the Python port is fully operational*